djredflame/djredflame/README.md

 ---

 ✨ Passionate about creating innovative web solutions and captivating music.
-Always eager to learn and embrace new challenges! ✨
+Always eager to learn and embrace new challenges ✨

 <!---
 djredflame/djredflame is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.